filipeas/automatic-essay-score-for-enem/readme.md

 - This project realize some experiments with two models, the first is **Bert model** and last one is **GPT-4o-mini with prompt engineer**.

 ## Dependences
-- See bellow what is the dependences for each model.
+- See below what is the dependences for each model.

 ### Bert Model
 - torch (pytorch)